Behind every CV is a good cover letter…

 Closing the letter

-Sign off your cover letter with ‘Yours sincerely’ and your name.
+Sign off your cover letter with ‘Yours sincerely’ (if you know the name of the hiring manager), or ‘Yours faithfully’ (if you don’t), followed by your name.

 Ready to start writing a cover letter?
 Download our free cover letter template now